-On 30 January 2018 the Company announced the placement of 96,774,194 fully paid ordinary shares with sophisticated investors.
-The shares had an issue price of \$0.062 a share raising a total of \$6,000,000 before costs.
+On 28 November 2018 the Company announced a placement of 71,428,571 fully paid ordinary shares with sophisticated investors.
+The shares had an issue price of \$0.028 per share raising the Company \$2,000,000, which will contribute to financing the continual development of the Citronen Project and provide general working capital.